 It is hard to believe, but a few hundred years ago, a quarter million tortoises lived in the Galapagos Islands.
 These days, their numbers have dwindled to a few thousand, with many species having gone extinct.
 Back before people became aware of conservation and the need to protect our nature, sailors stopped in Galapagos to hunt tortoises.
 They were excellent food supplies since you could transport them alive and then kill them just before eating them.

 These days, breeding centres located on the big islands try to restore the population.
 They look for tortoise nests, collect the eggs, hatch them and take care of the baby tortoises to increase their chance of survival.
 Eventually, they then release the tortoises into the wild.

 You can reach the Giant Tortoise Breeding Centre from Puerto Villami via a boardwalk.
 While walking here, you also have the chance of spotting flamingos and marine iguanas.

 #7 Snorkel at Concha de Perla

 If you have not gone on the Las Tintoreras tour (or even if you have and you want another chance at spotting wildlife), you can go snorkelling at Concha de Perla.
-This bay is located next to the port of Puerto Villami and can be reached via a short path that takes you through mangroves.
-You will need to bring your own snorkelling gear since there are no rentals around here, but you can pick it up at one of the many shops in town for a couple of dollars.
+This bay is located next to the port of Puerto Villami, and you can reach it via a short path that takes you through mangroves.
+Bring your own snorkelling gear since there are no rentals around here.
+If you don’t own any, you can pick it up at one of the many shops in town for a couple of dollars.

-I unfortunately did not have the time to check out Concha de Perla myself but I have talked to many people who have been there and they all loved it.
+I, unfortunately, did not have the time to check out Concha de Perla myself, but I have talked to many people who have been there, and they all loved it.
 You can see anything from sea lions to marine iguanas and manta rays.
-If you go a bit further out (be careful during low tide so you don’t cut yourself on the sharp volcanic rocks), you can even be lucky and see sea turtles.
+If you go a bit further out (be careful during low tide, so you don’t cut yourself on the sharp volcanic rocks), you can even be lucky and spot sea turtles.

 1 – 3h